GSNorCal CEO Marina Park

 Erika Rottenberg (term expires April 2016)

-Erika is vice president, general counsel and secretary of LinkedIn Corporation, the world's largest professional networking company, where she helps drive LinkedIn's mission of connecting the world's professionals to make them more productive and successful.
-She is responsible for worldwide legal affairs at LinkedIn, including corporate, commercial, intellectual property, litigation, compliance, privacy and policy matters.
-She received her law degree from University of California Berkeley's Boalt Hall School of Law, and her bachelor of science degree in special and elementary education from State University of New York.
+Erika is currently Pressing Pause, having recently resigned as vice president, general counsel and secretary of LinkedIn Corporation, the world's largest professional networking company on the internet, where she helped drive LinkedIn's mission of connecting the world's professionals to make them more productive and successful.
+She was responsible for worldwide legal affairs at LinkedIn, including corporate, privacy and policy, commercial, intellectual property, litigation, regulatory, compliance, matters, and was a member of the executive team that grew the company from 18 million members to over 300 million, $78 million dollars to over $2 billion, and 250 employees to over 6,000.
+She received her law degree from University of California Berkeley's Boalt Hall School of Law, and her bachelor of science degree in special and elementary education from State University of New York at Geneseo.
 Prior to law school, Erika taught junior high special education for in Anchorage, Alaska.
-Erika serves on the board of directors of the Silicon Valley Law Foundation, the largest provider of pro-bono legal services in Silicon Valley, and serves on the Association of Corporate Counsel Value Challenge Steering Committee.
+Erika serves on the board of directors Wix.com (Nasdaq: WIX), a leading cloud-based web development company, and of the Silicon Valley Law Foundation, the largest provider of pro-bono legal services in Silicon Valley.
 Erika was an active Girl Scout in elementary and high school in Maryland.
-Her favorite memories centered around the outdoors, where she had ample opportunity to learn backpacking, camping, hiking and canoeing skills, but really learned leadership, resiliency and working with people.
+Her favorite memories center around the outdoors, where she had ample opportunity to learn backpacking, camping, hiking and canoeing skills, but really learned leadership, resiliency and working with people.
 The outdoors remains an integral part of her life, and she attributes much of this passion to her experiences as a Girl Scout.
-Today, Erika is an avid cyclist who completed a 4,300-mile bike ride across the United States, raising over $60,000 for breast cancer research.
+Today, Erika is an avid hiker and cyclist, who, in 2002, completed a 4,300-mile bike ride across the United States, raising over $60,000 for breast cancer research.

 Sandra Shirai (term expires April 2016)